jupyterlab/jupyterlab/tutorial/notebook.md

 A code cell contains a list of **output models**.
 The list of cells and the list of outputs can be observed for changes.

+#### Cell operations

 The NotebookModel cell list supports single-step operations such as moving, adding, or deleting cells.
 Compound cell list operations, such as undo/redo, are also supported by the NotebookModel.
 Right now, undo/redo is only supported on cells and is not supported on notebook attributes, such as notebook metadata.
-Curerntly, undo/redo for individual cell input content is supported by the *CodeMirror editor undo*.
-(Note: *CodeMirror editor undo*which does not cover cell metadata changes.)
+Currently, undo/redo for individual cell input content is supported by the CodeMirror editor's undo feature.
+(Note: CodeMirror editor's undo does not cover cell metadata changes.)

+#### Cursors and metadata

-The notebook model and notebook cells support getting and setting metadata through cursors.
-One can request a cursor to write to a specific metadata key from a notebook model or a cell model.
+The notebook model and the cell model (i.e. notebook cells) support getting and setting metadata through cursors.
+You may request a cursor to write to a specific metadata key from a notebook model or a cell model.

 ### Notebook widget